What is Osgood Schlatter’s Disease?

-Activities that involve repetitive, strong quadriceps contractions, such as in jumping, running, volleyball, basketball, soccer, gymnastics, dance, netball and ice skating are most at risk.
+Activities that involve repetitive, strong quadriceps contractions, such as jumping, running, volleyball, basketball, soccer, gymnastics, dance, netball, and ice skating are most at risk.

 - Local pain, swelling, and tenderness over the tibial tuberosity

 - Pain is experienced during exercise (e.g. running, jumping) or with direct contact, such as in kneeling.

 - Pain in activities like stair climbing, squatting, and kneeling.

 - Quadriceps weakness can be present in chronic cases.